 It can be hard to know what shoes to buy for your next running season but understanding foot types and how shoes are designed to support them can help.
 Your feet are the foundation of your stride, so it’s important to look beyond the color and style and pick a shoe that works best for you.

 Why should runners foam roll?
 Foam rolling provides self soft-tissue mobilization or SSTM.
 The benefits of SSTM include improved muscle flexibility and tightness, decreased lactic acid, decreased muscle fibrosis (adhesions/scar tissue), and decreased risk of injury.
 Using one’s own body weight applies pressure through the muscles in order to regulate the areas of increased muscle […]

 Swimming is a great full-body workout capturing movement from all four limbs – arms and legs.
 It requires speed, consistency, endurance, strength and power.
 Performing dryland exercises elevates your training in ways water-based training alone simply cannot achieve and has been shown to reduce injury rates in swimmers.
 Take your swimming to the next level with a dryland program.

-Running is an excellent sport that can be done just about anywhere and with any level of intensity.
 It is important to be sure your body is prepared to handle the running you challenge yourself with, whether it’s high mileage, fast pace, hills or trails riddled with obstacles.
 While running injuries are common, most can be avoided.
 Following these simple tips will help you prevent running injuries before they happen.